 There are no planned workshops planned at this time, but AAIDD can conduct onsite training sessions upon request.
 Please contact email@example.com and please refer to question above for information to include in your query.

 Who is currently using SIS?

 Since its publication since January 2004, SIS is being used across the U.S. and abroad by service providers and agencies.
-There are currently 22 states that have adopted the tool.
+There are currently 23 states that have adopted the tool.
 AAIDD is in discussion with other states about adoption of SIS.
-Internationally, SIS has been translated into fourteen languages, and is in use in the Netherlands and Belgium.
+Internationally, SIS has been translated into fourteen languages, and is in use in several countries, including Spain, Ireland, Iceland, Latvia, Portugal, Italy, Jamaica, and Taiwan.
 More foreign language translations are forthcoming.

 Do you have examples of states that conducted successful pilot studies with the SIS?

 AAIDD has worked with Oregon, Maryland, and New Mexico on pilot studies in the past.
 For a complete list of states conducting SIS pilot studies please click here.

 Is SIS specifically for use with people with intellectual disabilities?

 Yes.
 The SIS was normed on a population of over 1,200 people with intellectual and developmental disabilities in the US and Canada.

 Can SIS be used with other developmental disability populations?